Harsher energy regulations seen in Obama's second term

 He has pledged to cut oil imports in half by 2020 and advocates an "all of the above" approach to developing domestic energy sources.
 Yet he has also said that he would roll back subsidies for oil companies and reduce U.S. reliance on oil by mandating production of more fuel-efficient vehicles.

-"The Obama administration really hasn't helped the oil and gas industry," said Michael Linn, founder and former chief executive of Linn Energy LINE.O.
+"The Obama administration really hasn't helped the oil and gas industry," said Michael Linn, founder and former chief executive of Linn Energy.
 "It's going to be a tough four years."

 FOOT ON GAS, TAX BREAK THREAT

 More restrictions are expected for companies drilling on federal lands, as well as more rules governing water management and methane emissions.
-Any new rules related to hydraulic fracturing may drive up costs for active drillers including Chesapeake Energy Corp (CHK.N) and Exxon Mobil Corp (XOM.N).
+Any new rules related to hydraulic fracturing may drive up costs for active drillers including Chesapeake Energy Corp and Exxon Mobil Corp.

 "You are going to have less access to federal lands and tougher government agencies," said Dan Pickering, chief investment officer at TPH Asset Management, part of energy-focused investment bank Tudor Pickering Holt in Houston.